Sauter AG: Group structure

 The Sauter Group includes 16 subsidiaries in Europe, joint ventures in China and the Middle East, and local agencies in other countries.
 Countries with Sauter subsidiaries: Switzerland, Germany, France, Italy, Spain, United Kingdom, Austria, Slovakia, Netherlands, Belgium, Sweden, the Czech Republic, Hungary, Poland, Romania, Serbia.
 The portfolio includes the four specialist fields of Systems, Components, Services and Facility Management.
 The Facility Management business in Germany is managed by Sauter FM GmbH with headquarters in Augsburg, a 100-percent owned subsidiary of the German Sauter branch.

+Fr.
+Sauter AG is owned by Fr.
+Sauter Holding AG.
+This is owned by FS Familienholding AG, Basel, which was founded by descendants of Fritz Sauter, and Fabrel AG, Hergiswil.
+In addition to these two main shareholders, a number of natural persons also hold small stakes.

 Products and services

 Sauter produces hardware and software for regulation, control and building management systems for applications in the fields of heating, ventilation and air conditioning.
 The product range includes room sensors, transducers, thermostats, pressure switches, electrical actuators, pneumatic actuators, valves, mixing valves, and dampers.
-On the management level, Sauter develops various software solutions for building management, as well as systems and room automation stations for individual room control and room management.
+On the management level, Sauter develops software for building management, as well as systems and room automation stations for individual room control and room management.
 Development and production takes place at the factory in Basel.

 The area of building services includes services such as contracting, maintenance and monitoring.
 An increasingly important mainstay are services in the field of energy-conscious, technical, infrastructural and commercial facility management.